Tulsa metropolitan area: Combined Statistical Area

-Based on commuting patterns, the Federal Census Bureau defines the adjacent micropolitan areas of Muskogee (Muskogee County), Bartlesville (Washington County) and Tahlequah (Cherokee County) into a region known as the Tulsa–Muskogee–Bartlesville Combined Statistical Area (CSA), commonly known as the Green Country region.
-The population of this wider region is 1,134,125 — nearly one-third of Oklahoma's population—as of 2020.
+Based on commuting patterns, the Federal Census Bureau defines the adjacent micropolitan areas of Muskogee (Muskogee County) and Bartlesville (Washington County) into a region known as the Tulsa–Muskogee–Bartlesville Combined Statistical Area (CSA), commonly known as the Green Country region.
+The population of this wider region is 1,180,615 as of 2024.
 The Tulsa CSA is the 48th largest CSA, and the 54th largest primary census statistical area in the country.

 Transportation

 Interstate Highways and turnpikes

 The Tulsa metropolitan area is heavily reliant on automobiles as a means of transportation.
 Interstate 44 (which runs northeast–southwest), U.S. Highway 75 (which runs north–south) and U.S. Highway 412 (which runs east–west) serve as the major thoroughfares of the region.
 Turnpikes play a vital role in the region's transportation system.
-The Will Rogers, Turner, Muskogee, Cimarron, and Creek turnpikes aide travel in the area.
+The Will Rogers I-44, Turner I-44, Muskogee OK-351, Gilcrease OK-344, Cimarron, and Creek OK-364 turnpikes aide travel in the area.

+US Highway 412 is scheduled to be upgraded as Interstate-42.
+The planned interstate route includes the Cimarron and Cherokee Turnpikes and US-412 and will extend from Interstate 49 in Fayetteville, Arkansas to Interstate 35 near Perry, Oklahoma.

+The state has approved the Creek OK-364 being renamed Interstate-644 and Muskogee OK-351 being renamed Interstate-343.

+Transit

+Tulsa Transit provides local transit services within the urbanized area.
+Intercity transit services are available through Greyhound Lines and Jefferson Lines.